API 580 RBI Quiz Questions for Inspectors

 • D) Lab analysis

-Explanation: RBI complements but doesn’t replace HAZOP/HAZID or PHA.
+Explanation: RBI complements but does not replace HAZOP or PHA.

 • A) Rotating equipment